Repository Validation Walkthrough

 ----------|------|-------------|------|----------

 Next, publish the content view and promote it to the lifecycle assigned to the client.
-To know which lifecycle environment the client is assigned to, run the below command on the RHEL 9 client:
+To know which lifecycle environment the client is assigned to, run the below command on the Satellite to view the client’s lifecycle:

 The output should look like the following:

-Now that we know the the client is assigned to the Prod lifecycle environment, we know we can publish the RHEL 9 content view and promote it to the Prod lifecycle.
+Now that we know the client is assigned to the Development lifecycle environment, we know we can publish a new version of the RHEL9-CV content view and promote it to the Development lifecycle.
 Run the following command to perform this action:

-hammer content-view publish --name "RHEL 9" --organization "Default Organization" --lifecycle-environments "Prod"
+hammer content-view publish --name "RHEL9-CV" --organization "Default Organization" --lifecycle-environments "Development"

-The Satellite’s setting foreman_proxy_content_auto_sync is True (True by default) so the Satellite will initiate a Capsule sync to all Capsule servers that are assigned the Prod lifecycle environment.
-This helps eliminate additional steps the user would make to sync the content to the Capsule server.
+The Satellite’s setting foreman_proxy_content_auto_sync is True (True by default) so the Satellite will initiate a Capsule sync to all Capsule servers that are assigned the Development lifecycle environment.
+This helps eliminate additional steps the user would take to sync the content to the Capsule server.

 Validating the Capsule Content